 Workshop proposals are welcome before November 17, 2017.

-Thematic workshops organized by an expert in a particular area constitute the core of the conference.
+Thematic workshops organised by experts in a particular area constitute the core of the conference.

 We invite proposals for workshops.
 Workshops are intended to provide a forum for the discussion of a specific topic from the field of Computational Science between an international group of researchers.
 Each workshop should have at least 8 paper presentations.
-The workshop organiser will be responsible for advertising the workshop, reviewing and selecting the papers.
+The workshop organisers are responsible for advertising the workshop, reviewing and selecting the papers.
 One registration fee waiver will be granted to workshop chairs that attract 9 or more accepted and registered papers (not counting the chairs’ own papers).

 Papers accepted to the Workshops will be published in the ICCS 2018 Proceedings.
-After the conference, some papers presented at the Workshops will be considered for publication in appropriate journals as special issues, with the Workshop organizer as the guest editor of the journal.
+After the conference, some papers presented at the Workshops will be considered for publication in appropriate journals as special issues, with the Workshop organisers as the guest editors of the journal.

 Typical topics for workshops would be:

 - Bio Computing

 - Medical Computing

 - Computational Geophysics

 As the conference theme this year is “Science at the Intersection of Data, Modelling and Computation”, papers highlighting the role of these three fundamental concepts in shaping modern science will be particularly welcomed.